Last Updated on September 24, 2022

 On the plus side, Gatorade doesn’t contain caffeine like other similarly marketed drinks.

-If you’re drinking Gatorade only to hydrate, it’s better to choose something else to drink, like milk, water, or lower-sugar juice.
+If you’re drinking Gatorade only to hydrate, it’s better to choose something else to drink, like milk, plenty of water, or lower-sugar juice.

 What’s the Best Gatorade for Pregnancy?